 What will I be doing?

-What are the benefits of becoming an ambassador?
+What are the benefits of joining this student organization?

 - You will be able to share your passion for beating cancer with the people who have the power to make a difference

 - A chance to develop a wide range of skills and improve your CV, plus gain new experiences you normally wouldn’t have (e.g. invitation to CCIL events/ conferences)